JoshuaBedford/lando-zsh/README.md

 ## Settings:

+The plugin will utilize the default values.
+Set the variable(s) below as needed in your `.zshrc` file to change these default values to match your development environment.
+(E.G. Add `LANDO_ZSH_SITES_DIRECTORY=~/Projects` to `.zshrc`)

-- `LANDO_ZSH_SITES_DIRECTORY`: The plugin will stop searching through parents for `CONFIG_FILE` once it hits this directory.
+- `LANDO_ZSH_SITES_DIRECTORY`: The plugin will stop searching through parents for `LANDO_ZSH_CONFIG_FILE` once it hits this directory.
+This should be the top level directory that holds all of your projects.
 - `LANDO_ZSH_CONFIG_FILE`: The plugin will check to see if this provided file exists to check for presence of Lando.
+By default, the lando config file is named `.lando.yml` but this can be changed if needed or desired.

 ## Author: